Safe Driving Advice

 Running Late?
 What are the Risks of Driving While Feeling Rushed?

 If you’re driving a vehicle while running late, you can become very anxious.
 Every red light and vehicle in front of you can increase your stress.
 You are inclined to speed, make quick maneuvers, and rush through intersections in hopes of “saving time”.
 You’re also more likely to send a text message to someone letting them know you will be late.
-According to Saskatchewan Government Insurance (SGI), driver inattention and distraction is responsible for 21% of all collisions.
-What can be done in preparation, before our journey begins, to ensure that we are ready to drive while staying distraction and anxiety free?
-Read Take Control of your Focus: De-stress the Drive.
+According to Saskatchewan Government Insurance (SGI), driver inattention and distraction are responsible for 21% of all collisions.
+What can be done in preparation, before our journey begins, to ensure that we are ready to drive while staying distraction-free and anxiety-free?
+Read Take Control of Your Focus: De-stress the Drive.

 Source: Saskatchewan Safety Council